kkrt-labs/kakarot-ssj/docs/general/local_state.md

   address to update, and the value is the updated value.
 However, we can't create nested dictionaries in Cairo - so we have to separate the accounts storage updates from the account updates themselves.
-- However, this last point can be abstracted from the user by ensuring that account storage updates can only be performed by providing the related Account as a parameter.
-This way, we can derive the storage address from the account address and the storage key.